-Because often the process involves a number of steps, such as getting letters of recommendation and writing an essay, it is recommended for high school students to start working on a to-do list already during their junior year and GED® holders should get organized in a timely manner as well.
+Because often the process involves a number of steps, such as getting letters of recommendation and writing an essay, it is recommended for high school students to start working on a to-do list already during their junior year, and GED holders should get organized in a timely manner as well.

-By the end of their junior year, high school students should have completed a list of schools that they want to go to and GED graduates should do that too.
-It is wise to submit applications to not only one college but it all, of course, depends on your particular circumstances.
+By the end of their junior year, high school students should have completed a list of schools that they want to go to, and GED graduates should do that too.
+It is wise to submit applications to not only one college but all, of course, depends on your particular circumstances.

 It’s wise to have a backup college, but if you feel confident enough about your test scores and grades, or your GED College-Ready scores, to get into your preferred school, perhaps you can apply only for just one college.
 Please check whether the school of your choice accepts GED College-Ready scores!

 Be aware, though, that if you only apply to very competitive schools, it could be wiser to submit several applications, like 8 or 10.
 In general, however, the right number of applications is 4 or 5.

 Throughout your junior year in high school, your list of schools will change, but it’s always good to have a pretty strong list to start with by February of that year.
 GED holders should also keep this timeline in mind.